The Lobby (TV series): Consequences and responses

-The Israeli ambassador, Mark Regev apologized to Alan Duncan for the comments made by Masot.
+The Israeli ambassador, Mark Regev, apologised to Alan Duncan for the comments made by Masot.
 Masot was sent back to Israel and resigned, as did the civil servant involved.

-The Shadow Foreign Secretary, Emily Thornberry, called on the Commons foreign affairs committee to conduct an inquiry into what appeared to be improper interference in British politics by a foreign power.
+Labour's then Shadow Foreign Secretary, Emily Thornberry, called on the Commons foreign affairs committee to conduct an inquiry into what appeared to be improper interference in British politics by a foreign power.
 The Leader of the Opposition, Jeremy Corbyn, wrote to the Prime Minister along the same lines.
-Alex Salmond, the Scottish National Party’s foreign affairs spokesman, asked for a full investigation, while Crispin Blunt questioned whether Israel's interests were best served by such methods.
+Alex Salmond, the Scottish National Party's foreign affairs spokesman, asked for a full investigation, while Crispin Blunt questioned whether Israel's interests were best served by such methods.
 However, Boris Johnson, then Foreign Secretary, rejected calls to take action against the Israeli embassy and said that he regarded the matter as closed.

-The National Union of Students said it was investigating alleged attempts to influence last year’s leadership election, which saw its first black, Muslim, female president Malia Bouattia voted in.
-Following claims that opposing NUS members held “secret meetings” with activists supported by the Israeli embassy, a spokesperson for the union said the organisation was looking into the allegations, particularly regarding NUS officers.
+The National Union of Students said it was investigating alleged attempts to influence its 2016 leadership election, which saw its first black, Muslim, female president Malia Bouattia voted in.
+Following claims that NUS members opposed to Bouattia held "secret meetings" with activists supported by the Israeli embassy, a spokesperson for the union said the organisation was looking into the allegations.

 The Labour Party declined to investigate complaints arising from the programme against Joan Ryan and the Jewish Labour Movement director.

 In October 2017, Ofcom rejected complaints that the series was antisemitic or had breached impartiality rules.

 Second series (The Lobby – USA)

 A US version of the film, on the Israel lobby in the United States, was made, in which an Al Jazeera reporter named James Anthony Kleinfeld had infiltrated several pro-Israel advocacy organizations in Washington, D.C. including Stand With Us, Brandeis Center, The Israel Project, the Foundation for Defense of Democracies, the Israel on Campus Coalition, the Zionist Organization of America's (ZOA) Fuel For Truth, and the Canary Mission.

 One of the major claims in the film is that Israeli-American real estate investor Adam Milstein, a major donor to pro-Israel campus groups, funds Canary Mission, an anonymous website that records and shames people it believes "promote hatred of the USA, Israel and Jews on North American college campuses".
 Critics have accused Canary Mission of intimidating pro-Palestinian activists and threatening them with blacklisting.
-The evidence for the claim is an exchange between Al Jazeera's undercover reporter "Tony" who is posing as an intern and Eric Gallagher, an employee at The Israel Project:
+The evidence for the claim is an exchange between Al Jazeera's undercover reporter "Tony", who is posing as an intern, and Eric Gallagher, an employee at The Israel Project:

-Gallagher tells “Tony” that Milstein spoke with him on the phone about starting a “name-and-shame” effort, and solicited his feedback.
+Gallagher tells "Tony" that Milstein spoke with him on the phone about starting a "name-and-shame" effort, and solicited his feedback.

-“So, Adam Milstein funds The Israel Project and he’s funding the Canary Mission website?”
+"So, Adam Milstein funds The Israel Project and he's funding the Canary Mission website?"
 Tony asks.

-“Yeah, which is interesting because it makes us seem as though we’re a part of it, but we’re not,” Gallagher responds, referring to The Israel Project.
+"Yeah, which is interesting because it makes us seem as though we're a part of it, but we're not," Gallagher responds, referring to The Israel Project.

 In a statement to JTA, a spokesperson for Milstein denied that he funded Canary Mission.
 The spokesperson also provided an email from Gallagher where he denied having referred to Milstein.